 It is illegal in Texas to engage in sexual intercourse or sexual contact in a public space or in the presence of a person who will be offended.

 Sexual assault constitutes a wide array of crimes and is committed when a person causes sexual contact to another person without consent.

 The possession of child pornography is illegal under Texas law and is committed when a person knowingly possesses material depicting a child younger than 18 engaging in sexual conduct.

 Sex crimes carry serious consequences.
 While all sex crimes are not equal, they all carry stiff penalties and a cultural stigma.
 If you’ve been accused of a sex crime, you should contact a sexual assault lawyer immediately.
 Mary Beth Harrell has the experience and understanding to protect your rights.
-Contact Harrell Law Firm today to speak with a sexual assault attorney who can help.
+Contact us today at 254.312.2349 or use our contact form.

 I’ve dedicated my legal career to defending my clients.
 I demand all the evidence.
 I investigate all the facts, the so-called witnesses and even the police officers.
 I make it my business to know the law.
 Cases can be won or lost before you even set foot inside the courtroom.